commercialhaskell/stack/doc/tutorial/hello_world_example.md

 # 1. A Hello World example

-With Stack installed, let's create a new project and walk through the most common Stack commands.
+With Stack installed, let us create a new project and walk through the most common Stack commands.

 In this guide, unless stated otherwise, the working directory is the project's